What are veneers?

 Yes, it is possible for veneers to fall off.
-If your veneer does fall off on its own accord then it is likely that it has not been fitted properly or the cement used was not adequately applied and cured.
+If your veneer does fall off on its own accord, then it is likely that it has not been fitted properly or that the cement used was not adequately applied and cured.
 If this happens you will need to visit your dentist to get the veneer fixed.
 Most dentists will offer a warranty or guarantee for a set amount of time – this may mean that the cost of fixing the veneer is covered by the guarantee or warranty agreement.
-Other reasons why veneers may fall off include eating hard food, trauma during sport and poor dental hygiene.

 However, if veneers start to fall off shortly after they have been fitted it is likely that your dentist has made a mistake or has done a poor job.
 If this does happen then your dentist should rectify the problem, but if the veneers keep falling off then you may want to get a second opinion.

-If your dentist has done a poor job or neglected their duty of care and this has resulted in you enduring unnecessary pain or trauma then it may be possible to sue your dentist.
-If you do wish to undertake legal proceedings against your dentist then contact Dental Law today for helpful legal advice.
+If your dentist has done a poor job or neglected their duty of care and this has resulted in unnecessary pain or trauma then it may be possible to sue your dentist.
+If you do wish to undertake legal proceedings against your dentist, then contact Dental Law today for helpful legal advice.

-Can I sue my dentist for broken veneers?
+Can I claim against my dentist for broken veneers?

-At Dental Law we can help you bring a claim against a dentist or dental practice if you have suffered from broken veneers as a result of your dental professional’s neglect.
+At Dental Law we can help you bring a claim against a dentist.
+If you have suffered from broken veneers as a result of your dental professional’s neglect, call us today.